atrisovic/econ-data-policy/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/atrisovic/econ-data-policy/master?filepath=econ-data-policy-results.ipynb)

-# Economics Data Policies
+# Economics Journals and Data Policies

-Data policies in top economics journals and their focus on result replication/reproducibility.
-The ranking list of journals was obtained from: https://ideas.repec.org/top/top.journals.all.html.
-The information of data policies from 5 years ago were copied from: https://www.econjobrumors.com/topic/master-list-of-journal-data-archives-and-policies
+A growing number of journals are adopting data sharing policies to spport replication and reproducibility in research.
+This study investigated the existence of these policies in top economics journal and was conducted in February 2019.

+We examined a total of 37 economics journals for their data policies.
+We formed our sample by including the journals that appeared in a journal ranking by IDEAS/RePEc Aggregate Rankings for Journals [https://ideas.repec.org/top/top.journals.all.html ] and the journals that appeared in an informal analysis of data policies posted 5 years ago on an Economics blog [https://www.econjobrumors.com/topic/master-list-of-journal-data-archives-and-policies].

+To locate the data policies, we began with a simple Google search of "Journal Name" AND data policy.
+We did a review of the journal website to determine whether the data policy may have been described using a different label (such as "replication policy").

-Contributors: Nora Mattern, Ana Trisovic
+Contributors: Ana Trisovic and Eleanor Mattern

 ## Findings

-We classified data policies into three groups according to their strictness.
-Those groups are: 'require', 'recommend' and 'none' (or no policy).
-We find that about 65% of the journal has a strict data policy, and 27% of them encourage the authors to share research materials.
+We categorized the data policies into three broad categories: whether they have a policy that requires data sharing; whether they have a policy that recommends data sharing or whether they have no policy in place.
+We find that about 65% of the journals require data sharing, and 27% of them encourage the authors to share research materials.

 ![](img/policy-type.png)

-Most of the journals have their own archive ('journal website') where the research materials should be shared.
-Other modes of sharing are data repositories, or in the case of Elsevier, they provide a list of sharing options (multiple modes).
+For those journals that require or encourage data sharing, we reviewed the policies to understand the mode in which authors are expected to share their data.
+Most of the journals ask that authors submit their datasets to be shared on the journal website.
+A smaller number of journals ask authors to deposit their data in a specific data repository, such as Harvaard Dataverse.
+In the case of most Elsevier journals, authors were provided with multiple recommendations for sharing data ("multiple modes").

 ![](img/sharing-mode.png)

-A high number of top journals adopt and credit the AEA policy model.
+We found that a high percentage of economics journals based their policy on the American Economics Association's Data Availability Policy: https://www.aeaweb.org/journals/policies/data-availability-policy.
+This scholarly association's policy, then, is serving as a policy model for journals in the field.

 ![](img/adopt-aea.png)

-All the journals that adopt AEA policy model have a strict policy (require materials upon publication).
+All the journals that adopt AEA policy model have a strict policy in place that requires data to be shared upon publication.

 ![](img/adopt-aea-type.png)

-The journals who adopt AEA model, typically have their own sharing archive.
+The journals who adopt AEA model typically share data on the journal website.

 ![](img/adopt-aea-mode.png)

-Pie chart showing the difference between the journals that had data policies 5 years ago and today.
+This pie chart illustrates the difference the difference between the journals that had data policies 5 years ago and today.

 ![](img/5-y-ago-and-today-pie.png)

-The tread of going toward more shared and open results is apparent.
+The trend of going toward more shared and open results is apparent.

 <img src="img/policy_5y_ago_and_today.png" width="500"/>

-# Survey data
+# Data for Analysis
+Below is the list of journals investigated in this small study.
+We include the name of the journal and press; relevant policy language; a link to the policy; and a record from the informal analysis conducted 5 years ago.

 ## 1. The Quarterly Journal of Economics, Oxford University Press